Development Setup

 - Edit files in

-Tip: Use make watch to automatically restart Jellyfin when JS files change.
+Tip: Use just watch to automatically restart Jellyfin when JS files change.

 Rust Session Server